Skip to main content

 The image field takes registry, repository, and tag sub-fields, not a plain string.
 This format was introduced in v0.27.0.

-After preparing the host (Steps 1 and 2), switch to the Docker driver and create the cluster:
+After configuring network access and images, switch to the Docker driver and create the tenant cluster:

 vcluster use driver docker